-Approved by the College of Registered Nurses of Alberta (CRNA) Council, DATE.
+Approved by the College of Registered Nurses of Alberta (CRNA) Council, December 2022, effective March 31, 2023.

 Use of this document is permitted for the purposes of education, research, private study or reference.
 Ensure you are using the current version of this document by visiting our website.